patooz/alx-higher_level_programming/0x08-python-more_classes/README.md

 7-rectangle.py - a function that prints a symbol #
-8-rectangle.py - a function that compare the size of a rectangle 9-rectangle.py - a function that returns a new rectangle with same width and height
+8-rectangle.py - a function that compare the size of a rectangle 9-rectangle.py - a function that returns a new rectangle with same width and height 101-nqueens.py - a program that solves the N queens puzzle